Dr-Lab1/php-package-creation-with-composer/README.md

     This is the package license.
 Just leave it blank if you don't have one.

-Ces opérations vont résulter en un fichier ***composer.json*** qui renfermera les configurations remplies ci-heaut.
-Il y a plusieurs autres possibiltés telles que ajouter les *dependencies* avec require: {}
+These operations will result in a ***composer.json*** file, which will contain the configurations filled in above.
+There are several other possibilities, such as adding *dependencies* with require: {}

 ex :